pism/pism/doc/sphinx/validation.rst

 sheet.

-We compare our numerical results to the "constant-flux" experiment from [SayagWorster2013]_.
-Figure :numref:`fig-labgumexperiment` shows the experimental setup by reproducing Figures 2(c) and 2(d) from that reference.
+We compare our numerical results to the "constant-flux" experiment from [SayagWorster2013]_. :numref:`fig-labgumexperiment` shows the experimental setup by reproducing Figures 2(c) and 2(d) from that reference.
 A pump pushes the translucent blue-dyed fluid through a round 8 mm hole in the middle of a clear table-top at a mass rate of about 3 gm/s.
 The downward-pointing camera, which produced the right-hand figure, allows measurement of the location of margin of the "ice cap", and in particular of its radius.
-The measured radii data are the black dots in Figure :numref:`fig-labgumresult`.
+The measured radii data are the black dots in :numref:`fig-labgumresult`.

 .. figure:: figures/labgumexperiment.png
    :name: fig-labgumexperiment